killianmuldoon/doca-platform/docs/architecture/system_overview.md

 4. OVN is the primary network which links workload pods with the ServiceFunctionChains operating on the DPU node
 5. All pods get a VF from the Bluefield which is used for the primary network
 6. OVN processing offloaded to DPU
-7. Other network functions - like an L3 firewall using HBN - can be added to the service chain for a pod.
+7. Other network functions - like an BGP router and L3 firewall using HBN - can be added to the service chain for a pod.